 - Roof rafters pulling away from the ridge beam.

-- The garage step is too high so it’s a tripping hazard.
+- The garage step made by the garage door service is too high so it’s a tripping hazard.

 - Furnace exhaust pipe might be too long to maintain the manufacturer warranty.